stephenajulu/aju.lu/content/pages/about.md

 Julz Insight is an active B2B technology consulting firm focused on deploying digital sovereignty solutions for enterprises today.
 JULZ is the parent R&D holding entity focused on the long-term future, multidisciplinary innovation, and building experimental Solarpunk infrastructure.

 **How do you operate across multiple massive ventures simultaneously?**
 Through extreme discipline and modular execution.
 My role as an ICT Officer at the Kenya National Library Service grounds me in the realities of large-scale public infrastructure.
 Outside of those hours, I operate within highly compressed, high-leverage execution windows to build the JULZ ecosystem.
 I design my ventures to be self-sustaining systems, not manual labor traps.
+In short, it is by The Grace of God.

 ### Subscribe To My Newsletter